 How to Make Potting Mix at Home

-This Potting Mix Recipe has important properties for growing healthy plants.
+This DIY Potting Mix Recipe has important properties for growing healthy plants.
 The ingredients in this recipe play vital roles including drainage, aeration, water and nutrient retention, plant food, root support, microbes, durability and thermal insulation.
 When you control the quality of your soil health, your plants will also be healthy.
 That means less pest and diseases to manage and greater joy as a gardener!
 You’ll learn what specific ingredients to include to supercharge your potting mix to make it last longer and provide vital nutrients for healthy plants.

 What are the Benefits of Making your own Potting Mix?